Last Updated on August 25, 2023 by Lori Walker

 Bread will inevitably grow mold the fastest when left at room temperature, which is anywhere between 68 to 72°F (20 to 22°C) because mold grows at 40 to 140°F (4 to 60°C).

 On the other hand, the colder the temperature is, the slower mold will grow.
+But how do you know if the cookie dough has gone bad?

 If the bread is left uneaten for too long, it will grow mold.